 - (1) Most of the funding provided in P.L.
 104-92 was for the remainder of the fiscal year, so a duration of 290 days was used; - (2) While the funding provided in P.L.
-104-99 for activities covered by the Foreign Operations Appropriations Act was for the remainder of the fiscal year, the funding provided for activities covered by four other regular appropriations acts was through March 15, 1996, so a duration of 49 days was used; and - (3) Most of the funding provided in P.L.
-104-122 was through April 24, while only one account was funded through the remainder of the fiscal year, so a duration of 26 days was used.
+104-99 for activities covered by the Foreign Operations Appropriations Act was for the remainder funding provided for activities covered by four other regular appropriations acts was through March 15, 1996, so a duration of 49 days wa (3) Most of the funding provided in P.L.
+104-122 was through April 24, while only one account was funded through the remainder of the find a days was used.

 In the case of P.L.
-104-91, a measure requiring the Secretary of Commerce to convey to the Commonwealth of Massachusetts the National Marine Fisheries Service laboratory located on Emerson Avenue in Gloucester, Massachusetts, Title I (110 Stat.
-10-14) of the act provided continuing appropriations for selected activities for the remainder of FY1996; Section I (110 Stat.
+104-91, a measure requiring the Secretary of Commerce to convey to the Commonwealth of Massachusetts the Nation laboratory located on Emerson Avenue in Gloucester, Massachusetts, Title I (110 Stat.
+10-14) of the act provided continuing appropriation for the remainder of FY1996; Section I (110 Stat.
 7-10) and Title II (110 Stat.
-14-15) pertained to other matters and are excluded from the page count.
-Section 110 of the act made the funding effective as of December 16, 1995.
+14-15) pertained to other matters and are excluded from the of the act made the funding effective as of December 16, 1995.